salatfreak/pyromaniac/docs/components-stdlib.md

 Will contain an "inline", "local", or "source" field depending on whether the *content* argument is a string, path, or URL.
-If *content* is a dict, all key value pairs from it will be copied into the result instead, overriding headers and other fields.
+If *content* is a dict, all key value pairs from it will be copied into the result instead, overriding other fields.

+The *header* dict will be converted into a list and inserted as "http_headers" field, if the contents specify a remote source.

 **Examples**:
 - Specify contents inline: `std.contents("foo")`